leolani/cltl-leolani-app/README.md

 * Install the backend including the `[host]` dependencies:

       pip install cltl.backend[host]==0.0.dev5

+      or

+      pip install 'cltl.backend[host]'==0.0.dev5

 * Run the backend server on the local machine, on Linux/OS X with

       ./venv/bin/leoserv --channels 1 --port 8080 --resolution VGA

-  The parameters should match the configured values in `py-app/config/default.comfig` and `docker-parent-app/config/`.
+  The parameters should match the configured values in `py-app/config/default.config` and `docker-parent-app/config/`.

 * Start GraphDB on your local machine.